-The strong German cuisine was apparent in our holiday recipes during the Christmas and New Year’s season.
+All of my family learned how to cook the German cuisine at very young ages.
+These foods were always included in our holiday recipes during the Christmas and New Year’s season.
 This came from my dad’s German heritage.
 Calories were certainly not spared in any German recipe.

 We raised hogs when I was young, which pork was also a part of Dad’s German cuisine.
 The fall was butchering time and it still radiates good memories for me.
 Even though the slaughterhouse did the actual butchering, it was a busy time around our home.
 I can remember each year, Dad and my brothers would turn our old garage building into a smoke house.
 Hams, bacon and whatever were hung in here for days for the smoking process.

 Every time we butchered, Dad would make his German cuisine special of piggy pudding or what many call blood pudding.
 He put many parts of the hog in a huge kettle on the kitchen stove and began the slow process of cooking.
 After hours of cooking, the meat would fall from the bones.
 He would grind this meat with many onions.
 In the end he poured the mixture into pans to set up in the refrigerator.
 This would be sliced and made into cold sandwiches.